 What is Heart Failure?

-Heart failure (HF), often called congestive heart failure (CHF) is generally defined as the inability of the heart to supply sufficient blood flow to meet the needs of the body.
+Heart failure (HF), often called congestive heart failure (CHF), means that the heart is unable to pump enough blood to meet the body’s needs.

 Systolic Heart Failure

-This occurs when the heart is not able to pump sufficient blood around the body to maintain the metabolic needs of the body.
-It normally occurs when the heart muscle has been damaged, for example, by a heart attack or by a disease of the heart muscle called a cardiomyopathy.
+Systolic heart failure occurs when the heart is not able to pump sufficient blood around the body to maintain its metabolic needs.
+It normally occurs when the heart muscle has been damaged (for example, by a heart attack or a disease of the heart muscle called cardiomyopathy).
 It can also be caused if the valves are too narrow or leaking.

 Diastolic Heart Failure